ssnell227/FCHI-production/src/pages/commercial/index.md

     image: /img/analysis-1_square.jpg
   - title: Report
     image: /img/report-1_square.jpg
-    text:
-      Detailed overview of the condition of materials and structures within the home
+    text: Detailed overview of the condition of materials and structures within the home
+commercialSubsection1:
+  title: Commercial Building Inspection
+  text: Our comprehensive, top-to-bottom commercial building inspections include
+    detailed investigation of building safety, structural integrity, electrical compliance, water damage, and presence of potentially hazardous materials.
+commercialSubsection2:
+  title: Commercial Hazardous Material Inspection
+  text: We offer licenced and certified services for commercial consultation,
+    inspection, and testing for asbestos, lead paint, and mold.
+Services comply with both local and federal safety regulations.
 asbestosBlock:
   title: Asbestos Inspection
   image: /img/asbestos-5.jpg
   listitem:
     - title: " "
-      text: "Inspection and consultation by a licensed and certified asbestos inspector can be performed in both commercial and residential settings.
-Inspections are performed using Asbestos Hazard Emergency Response Act (AHERA) guidelines.
-Consultation with a licensed inspector can be used to guide risk mitigation for building renovations, or to address home safety concerns. "
+      text: >
+        As a licenced asbestos consultation and inspection company, we work exclusively with certified laboratories and provide detailed reports on asbestos surveys and findings.
+This information can ensure the safety of construction/demolition personnel, compliance with regulatory
+        guidelines, and economical decision-making.
 leadBlock:
   title: Lead Testing
   image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg
   listitem:
-    - text:
-        This test involves performing spot tests of various locations throughout the home.
-These results are not comprehensive, but provide information to guide further lead material analysis, if indicated.
-Results are sent to you in the form of an electronic document.
+    - text: Our EPA-certified inspector is trained in the use of X-Ray Fluorescence (XRF) technology.
+We also offer soil sampling for lead content, and paint chip collection and analysis.
+There is no project too big or too small.
+Inspection information can help to guide renovations of older buildings, and avoidance of potential health exposures or risks.
       title: " "
-commercialSubsection1:
-  title: Commercial Building Inspection
-  text: Our comprehensive, top-to-bottom commercial building inspections include detailed investigation of building safety, structural integrity, electrical compliance, water damage, and presence of potentially hazardous materials.
-commercialSubsection2:
-  title: Commercial Hazardous Material Inspection
-  text: We offer licenced and certified services for commercial consultation, inspection, and testing for asbestos, lead paint, and mold.
-Services comply with both local and federal safety regulations.
-commercialSubsection3:
-  title: Commercial Environmental Testing
-  text: Environmental testing includes air quality testing, surface dust analysis, radon and water safety appraisal, and clandestine drug residue sampling.
-All samples are sent to certified laboratories for analysis, and results are provided in a customized report.
 moldBlock:
   title: Mold Testing
   image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg
   listitem:
-    - text: Blurb about testing for heavy metals
+    - text: >
+        We offer inspections by an International Association of Certified Indoor Air Consultants (IAC2) certified mold inspector.
+Whether your location contains visible, invisible, or airborne microbial growth or spores, our inspections and reports will provide you with the information that you need to make important safety decisions.
       title: " "
-clandestineDrugBlock:
+commercialSubsection3:
+  title: Commercial Environmental Testing
+  text: Environmental testing includes air quality testing, surface dust analysis,
+    radon and water safety appraisal, and clandestine drug residue sampling.
+All samples are sent to certified laboratories for analysis, and results are provided in a customized report.
+radonBlock:
-  title: Clandestine Drug Testing
+  title: Radon Testing
-  image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg
+  image: /img/radon-3-square.jpg
   listitem:
-    - text: For meth, fentanyl, and others
+    - text: Radon is a harmful gas that is found throughout Wyoming.
+People often test their homes for radon, but many people spend as much time in the workplace as their homes, and could be at risk for radon toxicity there too.
+We offer state-of-the-art active radon detection, which provides rapid, real-time, and accurate results.
       title: " "
+      link:
+        text: View Sample Report
+        href: " "
 airQualityBlock:
   title: Air Quality Testing
   image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg
   listitem:
+    - text: >
-    - text: We offer air quality monitoring, microbiology/mold testing, allergen testing, combustible gas testing, and more.
+        We offer air quality monitoring, microbiology/mold testing, allergen testing, combustible gas testing, and more.
       title: " "
-microbiologyBlock:
-  title: Microbiology Testing
-  image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg
-  listitem:
-    - text: For mold, allergens, and air quality
-      title: " "
-radonBlock:
-  title: Radon Testing
-  image: /img/radon-3-square.jpg
-  listitem:
-    - text:
-        This test involves using specialized equipment over the course of two days at the test site.
-During this time, the radon monitor measures real-time radon levels and digitally stores them.
-Results are sent to you in the form of an electronic document.
-      title: " "
       link:
-        text: View Sample Report
+        text: " "
-        href:
+        href: " "
 waterAnalysisBlock:
   title: Water Analysis
   listitem:
-    - text: Custom testing for your commerical project.
-Options include testing for heavy metals, bacteria, and others.
+    - text: "Our services include sampling of industrial or residential drinking water, waste water, and agricultural/livestock use water.
+Testing includes analysis of water samples for chlorine, coliform bacteria, fluoride, hardness, mineral content, nitrogen, pH, phosphorus, presence of heavy metals, and more. "
       title: " "
       link:
         text: " "
         href: " "
   image: /img/water-testing.jpg
+clandestineDrugBlock:
+  title: Clandestine Drug Testing
+  image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg
+  listitem:
+    - text: "Surface testing enables analysis of samples for the presence of marijuana, methamphetamines, opioids, or tobacco. "
+      title: " "
+      link:
+        text: " "
+        href: " "
 pricingBlock:
   title: Please contact us for a quote.
+microbiologyBlock:
+  title: Microbiology Testing
+  image: /img/tim-mossholder-vj1enh83l_a-unsplash.jpg
+  listitem:
+    - text: For mold, allergens, and air quality
+      title: " "
 ---